greenelab/lab-website-template/.github/pull_request_template.md

 Checklist:

-- [ ] I have updated CITATION and CHANGELOG.
+- [ ] I have updated CITATION and CHANGELOG as appropriate.
 - [ ] I have updated lab-website-template-docs as appropriate.
 - [ ] I have checked the testbed as appropriate.